calaldees/teacherEducation/teacherEducation/_sessions.md

             * #7/4-Behaviour-LearnThat-resilience_meaningful_success
         * pupils believe that their feelings will be considered and understood
             * #7/5-Behaviour-LearnThat-value_pupil_feelings
-* Mentor
+* Mentor WB 30th Oct (after half term)
-    * OneNote
     * Discuss with your trainee the decisions taken around a recent behaviour incident that a colleague has dealt with.
 [Perhaps seen in an observation of an expert teacher]
     * Discuss
         * What are the key barriers to learning this subject and how does your department/school address and overcome those barriers?
             * #7/6-Behaviour-LearnThat-intrinsic_motivation
         * What relevant policies are there in school and the department?
             * #1/f-HighExp-LearnHow-b4l
             * #1/g-HighExp-LearnHow-consistent_reward_sanction
     * How do teachers relate to pupils to support _positive_ behaviour for learning?
     * How is the department’s behaviour for learning policy implemented to aid learning?
         * Task: What effective strategies have been observed?
 (Observation of other teachers? perhaps contrasting strategies from other subjects? consider _why_ these are effective)
             * #7/a-Behaviour-LearnHow-respond_emotional_safety
             * #7/b-Behaviour-LearnHow-consistent_reward_sanction #7/l-Behaviour-LearnHow-consistent_reward_sanction
             * #7/c-Behaviour-LearnHow-wider_systems
         * Task: Explicitly identify what a teacher has done to cultivate 'BehaviourForLearning' and what actions are taken as 'BehaviourManagement'
             * has meta-cognition been used to support this?
             * #7/d-Behaviour-LearnHow-non_verbal
             * #7/e-Behaviour-LearnHow-least_intrusive_intervention

 ### EP4
-Friday 21st 16:30
+Friday 20th 16:30
 * What different approaches are there to research in education?
 * Positivism & interpretivism
 * Selecting and using a theoretical framework